Latest Blog - News Articles

 While it’s the same as the previous release, the coloring on Mothra’s “fur” has been darkened.
 It’s almost like a “nighttime” version of the previous release and it looks really cool.
 All the articulation is the same as well.
 Mothra comes with a beam effect that when you put it on, goes over her antennae when you put them on.
 I didn’t put them on for these photos, but you can see what they look like in the promotional shots.
 They do look pretty cool with the mix of yellow with a white center.

 The larva form also has the same articulation as the previous release, but the material used is a little different.
 It’s smoother this time around and has a nice glossy sheen to emulate the part of the film when the larva first hatched from it’s egg.
 The paint is a little lighter this time around in some areas but it still looks pretty nice.

 The pre-order window for this release is closing fast, so act now!
-Supplied below is a link to pre-order the set, as well as some exclusive photos of the two figures and the beam effect accessories.General // May 16, 2017
+Supplied below is a link to pre-order the set, as well as some exclusive photos of the two figures and the beam effect accessories.News // May 16, 2017